chatvector-ai/chatvector-ai/sdk/typescript/DESIGN.md

   stream after response bytes have started.
 The caller must explicitly make a new request if a mutating operation has an ambiguous outcome.

-This retains Python's status classifications and standard delay semantics, while avoiding mutating retry risk until the backend introduces an idempotency-key contract.
+This retains Python's retryable-status set (`{408, 429, 502, 503, 504}`) but
+improves on the Python backoff formula in two ways: full jitter prevents thundering-herd on shared infrastructure, and a `maxDelayMs` cap bounds the worst-case wait.
+The GET/HEAD restriction avoids mutating retry risk until the backend introduces an idempotency-key contract.
+The Python SDK retries all HTTP methods including POST, which can duplicate documents, sessions, or messages when the server processes the request but the response is lost.

 ## Observability